 The effects of depression may extend beyond a person’s emotions and mental health.
 Depression can also affect a person’s physical health.

 Depressive symptoms can be a temporary experience in response to grief or trauma.
-But when the symptoms last longer than 2 weeks, it can be a sign of a serious depressive disorder.
+But if they last longer than 2 weeks, they may indicate a serious depressive disorder.

-The same symptoms can also be a sign of another mental health condition, such as bipolar or post-traumatic stress disorder (PTSD).
+These symptoms can also indicate other mental health conditions, such as bipolar disorder and post-traumatic stress disorder (PTSD).

 - depressed mood on most days, including feelings of sadness or emptiness

-- loss of pleasure in previously enjoyed activities
+- loss of pleasure in previously enjoyable activities

 - too little or too much sleep most days